Community Service and Philanthropy Guidelines

 - All community service hours must be submitted for approval on Braves Volunteer.

-- Hour submissions MUST be submitted within 3 weeks of the service project to provide time to approve and verify hours.
+- Hour submissions MUST be submitted by Study Day each semester or within 3 weeks of the service project to provide time to approve and verify hours.

 - Submissions must include a detailed description of the service performed as well as an email address of a verification contact.

 - Students cannot count time spent on activities for which they received monetary compensation as community service hours.
-(A free meal or t-shirt do not count as compensation.)
+(A free meal or t-shirt does not count as compensation.)

 - All philanthropic efforts must be recorded on Braves Volunteer on the “Philanthropy Reporting Form.”
 Include total/overall donations for the philanthropic activity you organized.